MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/fixed-asset-locations-and-employees.md

 2. On the **General** tab, select the **FA Location Mandatory** field.

 > [!NOTE]
->  When this field is selected, fixed asset posting procedures are controlled as long as they generate fixed asset operations with a non\-zero value in the **Quantity** field.
+>  When this field is selected, fixed asset posting procedures are controlled as long as they generate fixed asset operations with a non-zero value in the **Quantity** field.

  The following procedure shows how to enter the data in the **Employee No** field.